Gail Carr Williams — Chair

-Janet Miller, who was named to the MTA board in December 2014, is CEO and Market Leader of Colliers International.
+Janet Miller, who was named to the Nashville MTA board in December 2014, is CEO and Market Leader of Colliers International.
 She previously spent 20 years with the Nashville Area Chamber of Commerce in various roles with her most recent position as Chief Economic Development Officer.

 Miller also is an active member of the Nashville community and is a supporter of the YWCA, Friends of Radnor Lake and the Tennessee Women's Forum.
 She is an a highly sought-after lecturer and has spoken on economic development around the country, including Georgia Tech, University of Oklahoma, University of Kentucky, and University of Tennessee.

 She received her undergraduate degree from the University of Tennessee with a Bachelor of Science in Economics.
 She also attended the Economic Development Institute at the University of Oklahoma and received her Certified Economic Developer accreditation in 1999